 Having more stable overdentures makes actions like speaking and eating easier.
 Conventional dentures are secured with adhesive, which can occasionally make eating hard foods difficult.
 Overdentures stay in place more easily, and allow for you to chew food thoroughly.
 This also helps with your overall digestion.

-Missing teeth causes bone loss in the jaw, and without teeth, bone matter shrinks.
+Missing teeth cause bone loss in the jaw; without teeth, bone matter shrinks.
 Overdentures require the installation of titanium implants into the bone.
-This process (called osseointegration) prevents bone from deteriorating, preserving your facial structure.
-Basic dentures can accelerate bone loss when chewing, which exerts force on the gums.
+This process (called osseointegration) prevents bone deterioration, preserving your facial structure.
+Basic dentures can accelerate bone loss when chewing, which exerts a force on the gums.

-When overdentures prevent bone loss, they also contribute to maintaining your face’s natural appearance.
-Tooth and bone loss causes sagging, which can drastically alter your face shape.
-Overdentures are fixed, which prevents embarrassing dislodgement, as can be the case with traditional dentures.
+While overdenture treatment prevents bone loss, it also maintains your face’s natural appearance.
+Tooth and bone loss causes sagging, drastically altering your face shape.
+Overdentures are fixed, which prevents embarrassing dislodgement.
 Greater security also makes speech feel and sound more natural.

 Regular dentures will need replacement over time.
 As the jaw shifts, you’ll need new dentures to conform to the changing shape.
-The implants used to secure overdentures, on the other hand, are built to last.
+The dental implants used to secure overdenture treatment, on the other hand, are built to last.
 Overdentures will last for years with proper care.
-At best, they can last the rest of your life, saving you the hassle of replacing your dentures every few years.
+At best, they can endure the rest of your life, saving you the hassle of replacing your dentures every few years.

-Providing you take proper care of your overdentures, long-lasting wear makes them more cost-efficient in the long run.
+Taking proper care of your overdentures will make them more cost-efficient in the long run.
 Conventional dentures need regular repair or replacement.
 Purchasing a less costly set of dentures also requires frequent replacement, which can be a financial burden.

 Let Us help you

-Dr. Janic has over 30 years experience in placing implants and performing implant surgery with particular expertise in overdenture fabrication and support.
-Please call our office for a private Consult.
+Dr. Janic has over 30 years of experience placing dental implants, performing implant surgery, and offering quality treatment to patients Dr. Janic has expertise in overdenture fabrication and support.
+Please call our office for a private consult.